Information science: Transition to modern information science

 With the 1950s came increasing awareness of the potential of automatic devices for literature searching and information storage and retrieval.
 As these concepts grew in magnitude and potential, so did the variety of information science interests.
 By the 1960s and 70s, there was a move from batch processing to online modes, from mainframe to mini and microcomputers.
 Additionally, traditional boundaries among disciplines began to fade and many information science scholars joined with other programs.
 They further made themselves multidisciplinary by incorporating disciplines in the sciences, humanities and social sciences, as well as other professional programs, such as law and medicine in their curriculum.

+Among the individuals who had distinct opportunities to facilitate interdisciplinary activity targeted at scientific communication was Foster E. Mohrhardt, director of the National Agricultural Library from 1954 to 1968.

 By the 1980s, large databases, such as Grateful Med at the National Library of Medicine, and user-oriented services such as Dialog and Compuserve, were for the first time accessible by individuals from their personal computers.
 The 1980s also saw the emergence of numerous special interest groups to respond to the changes.
 By the end of the decade, special interest groups were available involving non-print media, social sciences, energy and the environment, and community information systems.
 Today, information science largely examines technical bases, social consequences, and theoretical understanding of online databases, widespread use of databases in government, industry, and education, and the development of the Internet and World Wide Web.